Cubic fourfolds fibered in sextic del Pezzo surfaces: Abstract

 \section{Abstract}

-We exhibit new examples of rational cubic fourfolds.
-Our examples admit fibrations in sextic del Pezzo surfaces over the projective plane, which are rational whenever they have a section.
-They are parametrized by a countably infinite union of codimension-two subvarieties in the moduli space.
+We exhibit new examples of rational cubic fourfolds, parametrized by a countably infinite union of codimension-two subvarieties in the moduli space.
+Our examples are fibered in sextic del Pezzo surfaces over the projective plane; they are rational whenever the fibration has a rational section.

 The rationality problem for complex cubic fourfolds has been studied by many authors; see \cite[\S 1]{Has16} for background and references to the extensive literature on this subject.
 The moduli space $\cC$ of smooth cubic fourfolds has dimension 20.
-Since the 1990's, the only cubic fourfolds {\em known} to be rational are: \begin{itemize} \item{Pfaffian cubic fourfolds and their limits.
-These form a divisor $\cC_{14} \subset \cC$.} \item{Cubic fourfolds containing a plane $P\subset X$ such that the induced quadric surface fibration $\Bl_P(X)\ra \bP^2$ has an odd-degree multisection.
+Since the 1990's, the only cubic fourfolds {\em known} to be rational are: \begin{itemize} \item{Pfaffian cubic fourfolds and their limits~\cite{BRS}.
+These form a divisor $\cC_{14} \subset \cC$.} \item{Cubic fourfolds containing a plane $P\subset X$ such that the induced quadric surface fibration $\Bl_P(X)\ra \bP^2$ has an odd-degree multisection~\cite{Has99}.
 These form a countably infinite union of codimension-two loci $\bigcup \cC_{K} \subset \cC$, dense in the divisor $\cC_8$ parametrizing cubic fourfolds containing a plane.} \end{itemize} Our main result is: \begin{theo} Let $\cC_{18} \subset \cC$ denote the divisor of cubic fourfolds of discriminant $18$.
-There is a Zariski open subset of $U \subset \cC_{18}$ and a countably infinite union of codimension-two loci $\bigcup \cC_{K} \subset \cC$, dense in $\cC_{18}$, such that $\bigcup \cC_K \cap U$ parametrizes rational cubic fourfolds. \end{theo} We show that the generic element $X$ of $\cC_{18}$ is birational to a fibration in sextic del Pezzo surfaces over $\mathbb P^2$.
+There is a Zariski open subset $U \subset \cC_{18}$ and a countably infinite union of codimension-two loci $\bigcup \cC_{K} \subset \cC$, dense in $\cC_{18}$, such that $\bigcup \cC_K \cap U$ parametrizes rational cubic fourfolds. \end{theo} We show that the generic element $X$ of $\cC_{18}$ is birational to a fibration in sextic del Pezzo surfaces over $\mathbb P^2$.
 Its generic fiber and thus $X$ are rational if the fibration admits a section.
-In fact, a multisection of of degree prime to three suffices to establish rationality of $X$.
+In fact, a multisection of degree prime to three suffices to establish rationality of $X$.
 This condition can be expressed in Hodge-theoretic terms, and is satisfied along a countably infinite union of divisors in $\cC_{18}$.